 Use an NSEC3-capable algorithm to generate a DNSSEC key.
-If this option is used and no algorithm is explicitly set on the command line, NSEC3RSASHA1 will be used by default.
-Note that RSASHA256, RSASHA512, ECCGOST, ECDSAP256SHA256 and ECD-SAP384SHA384 algorithms are NSEC3-capable.
+If this option is used with an algorithm that has both NSEC and NSEC3 versions, then the NSEC3 version will be used; for example, dnssec-keygen -3a RSASHA1 specifies the NSEC3RSASHA1 algorithm.

 Compatibility mode: generates an old-style key, without any metadata.
-By default, dnsseckeygen will include the key's creation date in the metadata stored with the private key, and other dates may be set there as well (publication date, activation date, etc).
+By default, dnssec-keygen will include the key's creation date in the metadata stored with the private key, and other dates may be set there as well (publication date, activation date, etc).
 Keys that include this data may be incompatible with older versions of BIND; the -C option suppresses them.